Humster

-A humster is a hybrid cell line made from a hamster oocyte fertilized with human sperm.
+A humster is a hybrid cell line made from a zona-free hamster oocyte fertilized with human sperm.
 It always consists of single cells, and cannot form a multi-cellular being.
-Humsters are usually destroyed before they divide into two cells; were they left alone to divide, they would still be unviable.
+Humsters are usually destroyed before they divide into two cells; if isolated and left alone to divide, they would still be unviable.

 Humsters are routinely created mainly for two reasons: